Landscapes touched by warfares

 Trail lined by trenches

-Landscape east from Dujawa pass
+Landscape east from the Dujawa pass

 I wish I could have learned more about the fighting in this area.
 Unfortunately the interpretive panels were either not in a good shape or of poor interpretive quality.
 I also met one of many stickers left by Dominik Ksieski on his 2017 Carpathian thru-hike.
 I ended the day near a stream in marvellous Kuchtov pass near Polish village Oženna.